-In low-error mode, the control channel field is defined in the table below.
+In low-error mode, the control channel field is defined in Table 69.
 The CCH transmission uses MCS1.
 Convolutional coding is applied for control channel with frequency repetition number is 4 and time repetition number is 3.
+Normal CP is used for CCH.

-Table 57
+Table 69